 Table 7.
 Probabilistic co-occurrence results between 5-HT2A and behavioral topics.

 5-HT2A and Schizophrenia, Psychedelics, & Related Topics.
-The 5-HT2A receptor has been widely studied in association with various neuropsychiatric and neurodegenerative disorders, largely due to its role as a target for several hallucinogens, antipsychotics, and antidepressants.
+The 5-HT2A receptor has been widely studied in association with various neuropsychiatric and neurodegenerative disorders, largely due to its role as a therapeutic target for several hallucinogens, antipsychotics, and antidepressants.
 Many early studies demonstrated the affinity of both classes of hallucinogens (indoleamines and the phenethylamines), to 5-HT2A as well as the ability of these agents to elicit hallucinogenic effects by acting as an agonist to activate the receptor (Mckenna et al., 1990; Aghajanian & Marek, 1999).
 Closely related to hallucination is psychosis, a mental condition characterized by a loss of touch with reality that may or may not involve hallucinations.
 Early studies have additionally shown that agonists for the receptor can also increase psychosis while antagonists for the receptor can decrease psychosis and psychosis-like behaviors (Schmidt et al., 1995; Meltzer, 1999; Umbricht et al., 2002).
 These therapeutic effects have been well documented in a number of disease models including schizophrenia, Parkinson’s, and Alzheimer’s, underscoring the complex and diverse pathophysiologies of psychosis through serotonergic receptors (Nyberg et al., 1999; Price, Bonhaus, & McFarland, 2012).

 More recent studies have also proposed additional functions of the 5-HT2A receptor, as analyses in postmortem patients established a significant correlation between global reduction of 5-HT2A binding and cognitive impairments, depression, and anxiety (Hasselbalch et al., 2008).
 However, both agonists and antagonists for the receptor have been shown to enhance and block various different forms of memory consolidation and learning (i.e. contextual fear memory, object memory, declarative memory, spatial learning), suggesting that 5-HT2A may have a complex influence on cognition (Harvey, 2003; Boulougouris, Glennon, & Robbins, 2008; Bekinschtein et al., 2013).
-These results are likely due to the fact that serotonergic fibers innervate various important nodes such as the prefrontal cortex, which is implicated in decision making, cognitive behaviors, and emotional responses among other functions, as well as many critical nodes in the temporal lobe memory system, including the amygdala and hippocampus (Zhang & Stackman, 2015).
+These results are likely due to the fact that serotonergic fibers innervate various important nodes such as the prefrontal cortex, which is implicated in decision making, cognitive control, and emotional regulation among other functions, as well as many critical nodes in the temporal lobe memory system, including the amygdala and hippocampus (Zhang & Stackman, 2015).

 Given all these clinical findings, antagonists for 5-HT2A have been most well studied as a treatment for schizophrenia due to its ability to simultaneously target multiple symptoms of the disorder including psychosis, affective distortions, and cognitive impairment (Poyurovsky et al., 2003; Meltzer, Massey, & Horiguchi, 2012; ).

 5-HT2A and Impulsivity & Compulsivity.
 Well characterized antagonists to 5-HT2A have allowed for greater understanding of the association between the receptor subtype and two closely related behaviors, impulsivity and compulsivity.
 These antagonists have been shown to decrease premature responses and cue reactivity, using common measures of impulsivity such as the choice serial reaction time test (Winstanley et al., 2004; Scholler et al., 2018).
 Furthermore, antagonists to 2A were found to inhibit agents that reduced compulsive behaviors, establishing the therapeutic potential of 5-HT2A to modulate compulsivity (Navarro et al., 2015).
-The interactions of 5-HT2A with reward pathways of the brain may be at the foundation of these effects, as studies have demonstrated that antagonists to 2A can significantly reduce amphetamine DA release and that OCD patients show higher concentration of 5-HT2A receptors and increased binding in the caudate nucleus (Porras et al., 2002; Adams et al., 2005).
+The interactions of 5-HT2A with reward pathways of the brain may be at the foundation of these effects, as studies have demonstrated that antagonists to 2A can significantly reduce amphetamine-induced dopamine release and that patients with obsessive compulsive disorder show higher concentration of 5-HT2A receptors and increased binding in the caudate nucleus (Porras et al., 2002; Adams et al., 2005).

 5-HT2B

-The 5-HT2B receptor was mentioned in 339 papers, 74 mentioning a topic of interest, and we discovered five significant topic relationships (Table 8).
+The 5-HT2B receptor was mentioned in 339 papers, with 74 including a topic of interest, and we discovered five significant topic relationships (Table 8).